 Step Three: Updating

-If the date of your last update (in the Orange box on the image below) is not within the past week, you should click the Update box, highlighted in yellow below, and allow Malwarebytes to update.
+If the date of your last update is not within the past week, you should click the Update Now link, highlighted in red above and allow Malwarebytes to update.
 A box will pop up and it will notify you when it is finished.

 If Malwarebytes fails to update, go ahead and continue to the next step, but if at a later step you need the assistance of a Computing services Technician, be sure to tell him or her that Malwarebytes failed to update.

-Return to the main screen by clicking "Scanner" on the top row of tabs.
+Return to the main screen by clicking "Dashboard" on the top row of tabs.

 Step Four: Starting the Scan